 • Volleyball

-Users will probably have some issues navigating the PointsBet sportsbook desktop site.
-They make it exceedingly difficult to enter the site without first creating an account.
-And while the sign-up process is rather easy, the overall user interface is somehow both basic and complicated.
+Users often had issues navigating the PointsBet sportsbook desktop site.
+The platform made it exceedingly difficult to enter the site without first creating an account.
+And while the sign-up process was fairly easy, the overall user interface was somehow both basic and complicated.

-Drop-down menus and label competitions are in a very mundane black-and-white, and the font size on all the game lines is too small.
-There are plenty of futures, props and live-betting odds from which to choose, but you still get the sense this desktop site exists to funnel users toward the Pointsbet mobile sportsbook app.
+Drop-down menus and labeled competitions appeared in a very mundane black-and-white, and the font size on all the game lines was too small.
+There were plenty of futures, props, and live-betting odds to choose from, but it still gave the sense that the desktop site mainly existed to funnel users toward the PointsBet mobile sportsbook app.

 PointsBet Mobile Betting